 Sources & Research

 This argumentative/analytical essay will have elements of a research paper insofar as you’ll consult and cite reference materials.
 It’s really a hybrid of the classic argumentative/analytical essay and research paper models, though with a final product shorter than a research paper.
 It’s built around a question and thesis, but it includes research.
 Your first line of attack should be to tap into our own ACC Library.
 Ask up front for a reference librarian and have them help you locate a book (if available) and/or online sources such as the Library of Congress (which includes newspaper archives) or scholarly articles on JSTOR.
 Librarians can help you navigate the Library of Congress (LOC) and JSTOR and EBSCO.
 To access JSTOR from home, you’ll need to be logged in with your ACC ID.
 Here’s the ACC Library’s U.S. History Page and American History Database, which has a tab for primary sources after you’ve entered your topic.
 For more refined searches, consider using Boolean Operators, though they shouldn’t be necessary.
 Tap into at least one book (without reading the entire book, use the index), scholarly articles, and websites as secondary sources.
 Your book can be an e-book, in which case you’d cite something in it with a % rather than page#.
 Failure to do any library research so will result in a low score on the research portion of the grading rubric.
-Use italics to list a book in Works Cited if using MLA so I that know it’s a book.
+Use italics to list a book in Works Cited if using MLA so I that know it’s a book and, with websites, write out what the site is rather than just providing the URL.

 Next, the History Hub Library (tab above) has various left- and right-leaning textbooks, podcasts, and magazine/periodical and newspaper archives, etc. Where possible, use their search functions.
 Also, consult the History Hub Library’s Topical Links to see if your topic has other sites related to it.
 The History Hub Library can be a bit overwhelming, but if you dive into it with an idea of what you’re looking for, it’s a good tool.
 There’s no guarantee that you will find anything related to your topic in the HH Library but, either way, feel free to ask me about it.
 But exclude our own textbook chapters from your sources, focusing instead on sources written specifically about your topic.
-Textbooks have a role, but they are not sources of research.
+Textbooks have a role, to introduce you to a topic generally, but they are not sources of research.
+If this was medicine, consider your survey instructor as a General Practitioner (GP), but not a specialist.
 Dig deeper.

 Much of your research will be online.
 Like Library sites, you can refine your focus on search engines like Google with operators such as OR, site: , -, and ” “.
 This 6:42 video explains how to refine your searches:

 Generally use websites ending in .org, .gov, .net or .edu, not .com.
 Roll up your sleeves and do some work.
 Just research your topic and look for answers, information, and insight instead of wondering about some exact minimum number of sources.
 You need to reference at least one book and one primary source but, with the other secondary sources, the number and quality will take care of itself.
+I care more about the quality of sources than the quantity.
+In the courtroom, cases aren’t decided based on whose lawyers have the largest stack of papers, but you don’t want to miss crucial evidence or perspectives either.
+Spread this part of the process out over a couple of months of light work when you have time, spreading the butter on the toast.
 Real college-level research goes past Schmoop, History.com, Biography.com, Sparknotes, etc. Some of those sites are for people trying to get through college without learning anything or following the path of least resistance.
 They can serve a more constructive purpose but aren’t suitable for real research because their entries aren’t written by true specialists.
 As for Wikipedia, consult the bibliography and footnotes at the bottom of pages related to your topic; they are usually legit.
 The Wiki article above those is likely sound enough, too (despite being open-sourced), but doesn’t constitute real research.
 Dig deep enough to read actual specialists and don’t assume that “experts” are wrong or part of some conspiracy.
 Use Wikipedia or similar general sites merely as jumping-off points, in other words, or to reference something, but not as main sources.
 I corrected an essay recently that used real library research for the main substance but cited Wikipedia for the Clayton Act, a specific law.
 That’s fine; just don’t use it for the heart of your research.

 Crucially, understand the distinction between bias and misinformation.
 Sources can lean left or right without dispensing anything false or necessarily even misleading.
 Their bias comes in how they’re selecting material (what they’re including or leaving out) and how they’re mixing ingredients into their recipe, but the ingredients themselves (facts) can still be perfectly sound and true.
 In the Textbook section of the History Hub Library there are links to textbooks by Howard Zinn and Shweikart & Allen that lean left and right, respectively, but they’re equally sound factually.
 They might emphasize different facts and tell America’s story through different lenses, but both were written in good faith.
 Academic history generally skews left, but the research is usually sound and true.
 They’ve rolled up their sleeves in the archives.
 If you want to counter it or provide an alternative view, play by their rules and blend your true and well-researched ingredients into a different recipe.
 Misinformation, on the other hand, is outright wrong, or false.
 Disinformation is purposely wrong.